wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 3. Select **version-2** as the associated GitHub branch and enter `2.0.0` as the version name.
 Next click **Create**.

+    !!! info
+        The `version-2` GitHub branch has another version of the REST API implementation with the required configurations to connect to the sample MySQL.

 4. Click **Config & Deploy**.

-    !!! info
-        Now you need to click **Config & Deploy** instead of **Deploy Manually** because you need to configure the parameters required to connect to the MySQL database.

-6. For this scenario, you can connect to the pre-configured MySQL database on AWS.
+5. For this scenario, you can connect to the pre-configured MySQL database on AWS.
 To do this, enter the following information in the **Configure & Deploy** pane:

     !!! info
         When you are connecting to an external database for a real-life use case, you are required to provision your database on a cloud platform.
 To allow Choreo to connect to the external database, it is important to add the relevant IPs to the allow list.<br/><br/>For detailed instructions, see [Access Your RDBMS Data Using Choreo](https://wso2.com/choreo/resources/access-your-rdbms-data-using-choreo/).